PatrickAttankurugu/whatsapp_bot/README.md

 # WhatsApp Bot Project

-This project implements a WhatsApp bot using Twilio, Flask, and OpenAI's language model.
+This project implements a WhatsApp bot using Twilio, Flask, and GPT40.
+We can implement it later with Anthropic API.

 ## Prerequisites